tavlab-iiitd/ContraIndicator/README.md

 ```

 - A desktop app window will appear.
-- Type or paste your treatment chart.
+- Type  your treatment chart.
 - Press **“Check Interactions”** to view results.
-- Save or open `.txt` files using the toolbar.
+- Print treatment chart using the toolbar.

 > ✅ *No internet required for GUI usage.*